-2.8 Dealing with Sexual Violence and Sexual Harassment between children
+2.9 Dealing with Sexual Violence and Sexual Harassment between children

-The school recognise that sexual violence and sexual harassment can occur between two children of any age and sex.
-Sexual violence may include rape, assault by penetration or sexual assault.
-Sexual harassment refers to 'unwanted conduct of a sexual nature', such as sexual comments, sexual taunting or physical behaviour such as deliberately brushing against someone.
-Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion and threats.
+2.9.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+It can also occur online.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

+Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
+Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and face to face (both physically and verbally) and are never acceptable.

-2.8.1 Be clear that sexual violence and sexual harassment will not be tolerated.
+- 2.9.2 Be clear that sexual violence and sexual harassment will not be tolerated. - 2.9.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.9.4 Make decisions on a case-by-case basis. - 2.9.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making.

-- 2.8.2 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.8.3 Make decisions on a case-by-case basis. - 2.8.4 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.8.5 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - 2.8.6 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.8.7 Liaise closely with external agencies, including police and social care, when required. - 2.8.8 Further guidance can be found in 'Keeping Children Safe in Education Part Five' (September 2020), 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, May 2018) and 'Sexting in schools and colleges: Responding to incidents and safeguarding young people' published by the UK Council for Child Internet Safety (UKCCIS)
+2.9.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review.

+- 2.9.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.9.8 Liaise closely with external agencies, including police and social care, when required. - 2.9.9 Refer to 'Keeping Children Safe in Education Part Five', 2021, 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September, 2021) for full details of procedures to be followed in such cases.
+Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, December 2020)